 As we shall see, the main way in which new Keynesians rationalize imperfect price adjustment is to consider the process of price setting and the costs of price adjustment.
-While there are certainly opportunity costs to market participants of trading at non-market-clearing prices (the \$50 bills are on the sidewalk), there may be other benefits associated with keeping prices at a non-market-clearing level (there are also costs of finding the bills and picking them up).
+While there are certainly opportunity costs to market participants of trading at non-market-clearing prices (the \$50 bills are on the sidewalk), there may be other benefits associated with keeping prices at a non-market-clearing level (there are also costs of picking the bills up).

-One of the key tenets of new Keynesian macroeconomics is that if a firm's price is "close to" the optimal price, then the gains to the firm in moving to the exact optimal price may be quite small.
+One of the key tenets of new Keynesian macroeconomics is that if a firm's price is "close to" the market-clearing price, then the gains to the firm in moving to the exact market-clearing price may be quite small.
 Because of this, even relatively small adjustment costs such as the printing of new menus or catalogs may be sufficient to delay price adjustment by a profit-maximizing firm.